ossf/security-baseline/baseline.md

 **Criteria:**

-Any additional code [repositories] produced by the project MUST enforce security requirements as applicable to the status and intent of the respective [codebase].
+Any additional [subproject] code [repositories] produced by the project and compiled into a
+[release] MUST enforce security requirements as applicable to the status and intent of the respective [codebase].

 **Objective:**